-What can I do to track my USPS parcel?
+What can I do to track my USPS package?

-- Your email confirmation if you have shipped from USPS.com
+- From the email confirmation if you have shipped from USPS.

 When you are tracking your item, you will notice that there are 6 different types of status updates when tracking via USPS they are as follows: